docalburgh/OpenFrogger/README.md

 Master is unofficially the default branch -- don't pay attention to Main.
-OpenFrogger is a clone of the 1980's arcade game written in rust.
+OpenFrogger is a clone of the 1980's arcade game written in Rust.
 It represents the next step in my Rust education.